-Around the 22nd of October the Orionid meteor shower reaches its peak.
+Each year, around the 22nd of October, the Orionid meteor shower reaches its peak.
 The radiant lies a little to the north of Betelgeuse and the source of the meteors is debris shed from comet Halley.

-In most years ZHR is around 20, but there seems to be a recent increase in activity.
+In most years ZHR is around 20, but activity seems to be on the rise.
 2009 gave a good show, where, before sunrise on the 22nd a meteor was seen on average every few minutes in my field of view (and some were probably missed out of my field of view).
 There were a few bright (mag 0 and brighter) events which were pleasing to see.

 In 2017 the peak of the shower on the morning of the 22nd was clouded out, but I saw two bright meteors on the morning of the 21st, one passing nicely through the field of my camera.

 |2009 October 22; two meteors streak away from the radiant in this annotated image.|

 |2009 October 22; the southern Milky Way in the morning twilight.
 Eta Carina is middle left, the Southern Cross and Coal Sack lower middle.
 A meteor streaks into the frame at upper left.|

 |2009 October 22; one Orionid streaks away towards Taurus.|

 |2017 October 21; a brilliant Orionid (estd magnitude -2.5) streaks through Columba.
 It left a train visible to the naked eye for at least five minutes.|